 Here Clayton tries to the link eugenics and genetic interests of Galton, K. Pearson, and Fisher to Nazis, to discredit a frequentist approach.
 But ask yourself, does P(eugenic interest|Nazi) imply high P(Nazi|eugenic interest)?

 Or consider the equally bad argument: Bayes was religious, and if one assigns prior(god exist) large, massage the input data, then one can show posterior(god exist) is large, which was Bayes' goal.
-Are all believers that were motivated by that logic, and went on to commit atrocities in the name of religion, Bayesian probability's fault?
+Are all believers that were motivated by that logic, and went on to commit atrocities in the name of religion, or who condemn groups of people to hell, Bayesian probability's fault?
 Of course not.

 In fact, in The Reverend Thomas Bayes, FRS: A Biography to Celebrate the Tercentenary of His Birth, we find this quote from Price: